March 7, 2018

 What the data analysts are peddling is the capacity to crunch more numbers, to look not just at GPAs but at (all students’) individual course grades.
 Notice that no one is proposing to spot problems by sitting down with students and asking them how things are going — at least not until the computer flags those who are having trouble.
 The risk diagnosis is based on what the software says about their grades rather than on what the students themselves might say.

-Moreover, we’re invited to accept that if students don’t get a good grade in this course, they probably won’t in that one either — and this reflects a shortcoming with the students rather than with the quality of the courses – what’s being taught and how.
+Moreover, we’re asked to accept that if students don’t get a good grade in this course, they probably won’t in that one either — and that this reflects a shortcoming with the students rather than with the quality of the courses (what’s being taught and how).
 The excitement over big data — more numbers than ever before! — is a seductive distraction from posing troubling questions about what those numbers represent.
 Or what they necessarily exclude.

 By analogy, think of those widespread claims that “studies show” it’s beneficial to make students take advanced math courses in high school.
 Such assertions are cited reverently despite the fact that they offer a textbook example of what’s called a selection effect: It’s not so much that taking calculus helps students but that the kinds of students who take calculus would tend to do well later anyway.
 Second, “beneficial” often turns out to mean “correlated with success on subsequent math courses,” which begs the question of why the vast majority of students need to take any of them.
 (Research also convincingly proves that it’s advantageous to take Latin 1…in the sense that doing so will greatly improve one’s grades in Latin 2.)
 My point is that the same is true of pronouncements about the value of crunching stats to home in on the intro courses where it’s supposedly vital to get a good grade.